 Based on a review of UN and other sources, a number of businesses in the ESA5 have adopted voluntary initiatives to improve their impact on workers, local communities, and the environment.
-However, the number of CSR-RBC initiatives appear to be limited.62 Furthermore, they do not necessarily fall within the framework of recognised international or regional instruments.
-In addition, it is unclear whether such are effective and have a real positive impact, or can even prevent negative impacts, on people and the environment.
+However, the number of CSR-RBC initiatives appear to be limited.
+Furthermore, they do not necessarily fall within the framework of recognised international or regional instruments.
+In addition, it is unclear whether such initiatives are effective and have a real positive impact, or can even prevent negative impacts, on people and the environment.

-Several CSR/RBC initiatives have been identified in the agricultural sector in Madagascar (e.g., vanilla),63 Mauritius (e.g., sugar),64 and Zimbabwe (e.g., tobacco).65 There have also been a number of CSR/RBC initiatives in the fisheries sector in Madagascar, Mauritius, and Seychelles,66 in the textile sector in Madagascar and Mauritius,67 and in the mining sector in Madagascar and Zimbabwe.68 A number of business actors participate in the UN Global Compact, ranging from none for Comoros, 3 for Seychelles, 4 for Madagascar, 12 for Zimbabwe, and 25 for Mauritius.69
+Several CSR/RBC initiatives have been identified in the agricultural sector in Madagascar (e.g., vanilla), Mauritius (e.g., sugar), and Zimbabwe (e.g., tobacco).
+There have also been several CSR/RBC initiatives in the fisheries sector in Madagascar, Mauritius, and Seychelles, in the textile sector in Madagascar and Mauritius, and in the mining sector in Madagascar and Zimbabwe.
+Many business actors participate in the UN Global Compact, ranging from none for Comoros, 3 for Seychelles, 4 for Madagascar, 12 for Zimbabwe, and 25 for Mauritius.

 The overview of voluntary business initiatives indicates that the uptake of CSR/RBC varies across the ESA countries.
-A US government report illustrates some of these differences.70 In Madagascar, CSR/RBC have not been a priority for the business community.
+A US government report illustrates some of these differences.
+In Madagascar, CSR/RBC has not been a priority for the business community.
 However, large companies in various sectors have proactively engaged in sustainability reporting and support to local communities.
-Companies with foreign investors, particularly from western countries, seem to be moving gradually to international standards through
+Companies with foreign investors, particularly from western countries, seem to be moving gradually to international standards through their participation in voluntary certification schemes.
+However, in one case, a mining company with a CSR/RBC policy hid pollution resulting from its activities, in violation of Malagasy law.
+In Seychelles, society has a high level of CSR, but this is generally regarded as a function of government.
+In Zimbabwe, the private sector developed the National Corporate Governance Code of Zimbabwe (ZimCode), which is a framework designed to guide Zimbabwean companies on RBC.
+However, there is no information on how many businesses are implementing the ZimCode.